deviparikh/Confluence/index.md

 # Confluence

 Confluence is a generative art project by [Devi Parikh][devi].
 The series has 1,000 pieces.
+Test.

 ## The Concept